phoenixframework/phoenix/guides/deployment/deployment.md

 10:50:18.735 [error] Could not find static manifest at "my_app/_build/prod/lib/foo/priv/static/cache_manifest.json".
 Run "mix phx.digest" after building your static files or remove the configuration from "config/prod.exs".
 ```

 The error message is quite clear: it says Phoenix could not find a static manifest.
-Just run the commands above to fix it or, if you are not serving or don't care about assets at all, you can just remove the `cache_static_manifest` configuration from `config/prod.exs`.
+Just run the commands above to fix it or, if you are not serving or don't care about assets at all, you can just remove the `cache_static_manifest` configuration from your config.

 ## Starting your server in production